Should you purchase laminate or hardwood flooring to enhance the natural beauty of your home?

 Looking down the road, while hardwood flooring may be more susceptible to the wear and tear of pets and high foot traffic, it can be sanded down and refinished, so it can last a lifetime.
 Laminate flooring is harder to replace.
 It can be done in sections, but a new piece may not be an exact match.

-Determine your budget.
 Laminate flooring is very durable, and its price and installation can have a softer impact on your wallet, costing as much as 50% less than hardwood.
-Hardwood, especially the more exotic the wood, can be pricier to purchase and install.
-However, the warmth of hardwood floors is unmistakable and can be well worth the value it adds to your home.

 Either flooring option will benefit your home.
 We would love to walk you through your options and answer any questions you may have.
-Please visit one of our six showrooms, or schedule an in-home appointment to discuss your next project with one of our flooring experts.
+Please visit one of our flooring stores, or schedule an in-home appointment to discuss your next project with one of our flooring experts.